My Illlustrated Travel Journal with Essays about Roman and Mediaeval History and some Geology

 A Voyage into Winter

 The cathedral of Roskilde in Denmark dates to the 12th and 13th centuries and is the first Gothic church to have been built of brick.
-It served as model for the brick churches of Lübeck, Stralsund, Wismar and other towns (most of which I visited in 2004; unfortunately without a digital camera).
+It served as model for the brick churches of Lübeck, Stralsund, Wismar and other towns.
 The cathedral is also the burial place of the Danish kings.
 The westwork shown in the photo is an impressive structure.

 Hamlet's Elsinore, Kronborg Fortress near Helsingör

 Kronborg castle was developed as Renaissance palace in 1585, with additional fortifications dating to the late 17th century.
 Because of its location in the town of Helsingör, the Elsinore of Shakespeare's Hamlet, the fortress is connected with this semi-historical character, and the play.
 It is also said to be the place where the legendary hero Holger the Dane (Ogier li Danois in the French chansons de geste

 ) sleeps until great need arises and he will awaken again.

 The overnight ferry from Copenhagen to Oslo was a voyage into winter indeed.
 There were even some ice shoals in the fjord.
 I love traveling by ferry and train, it gives you a better feel for the distance than flying, and entering the Oslofjord by ship after the sun has risen is a beautiful way to arrive in Norway.